neondatabase/autoscaling/pkg/util/watch/README.md

 ## Our changes: Relisting

-In the scheduler, we needed the ability to associate an incoming Pod with the VirtualMachine that owns it.
-Fundamentally, this is racy if we're only using watch: it's possible to get an event about the Pod before we get any events about the VirtualMachine.
+Relisting was originally motivated by the scheduler: There, we needed the ability to associate an incoming Pod with the VirtualMachine that owns it.
+Fundamentally, this is racy if we're only using
+watch: it's possible to get an event about the Pod before we get any events about the VirtualMachine.

 In order to provide an explicit ordering here, we have a support for externally triggering a "relist" — forcing an ordering on the store's contents by calling `List` again.